WW study identifies weight loss ripple effect

 This World Friendship Day, which falls on Tuesday 30th July 2019, we're inviting you to join WW with friends and family members, and journey towards your weight loss and wellness goals together.

-If you're already following the WW programme, invite a friend to join and you'll both get a free month.
+If you're already following the WW weight-loss programme, invite a friend to join and you'll both get a free month.

 Got a friend following the programme?
 Join them via their unique invitation link, and you'll both enjoy a free month.